How Much Sleep Do Teenagers/ Kids Need

 Entering the teen years, a child needs to maintain a good sleep routine.
 This is important because teenagers are engaged in several more activities than children and need their energy to cope with the growing number of activities.

 Usually, teenagers are needed to have at least 8-10 hours of sleep.
-Unfortunately, most teens today aren't getting the right amount of sleep.
+Unfortunately, most teens today aren't getting the right amount of sleep (lack of sleep).
 This is due to multiple reasons.
-One of the reasons is the change in the circadian rhythm or biological clock of the body.
+One of the reasons is the change in the circadian rhythm or biological clock of the body ( may because of the change of sleep environment).
+Here are some sleep tips for you to improve your quality of sleep.

 This clock releases melatonin, a hormone in the brain that is responsible for waking it up.
 When the circadian rhythm gets changed, it releases the hormone, making it difficult for the teens to either sleep early or sleep when they wake up in the middle of the night.